Sceluswe/Forum-webbsite/README.md

-## Forum-webbsite
+## Forum-website
-A Forum webbsite created using Anax a HMVC framework.
+A Forum website created using Anax a HMVC framework.
 It's a framework developed by Mikael Ros and his readme can be found inside the first folder.

 ## Installation
 To get your own version of my Forum website simply download the folder from GitHub and all it's files, make sure you have a development environment